-Whether you found this article while nursing your blue bundle at night or you are distracting yourself until your teenager brings the car back, put your feet up and feel understood.
+Whether you are nursing your blue bundle or distracting yourself until your teen brings the car back, put your feet up and feel understood.

 Dear Mama.
 You Know You are Bringing Up Boys When….

-- When announcing the gender of your belly, you see a flicker of nervousness and sympathy in the eyes of friends.
+- You announce the gender of your belly and see a flicker of nervousness and sympathy in the eyes of friends.

 - Your child squirts chocolate syrup in and around the toilet during your 32-second shower.

-- You realize too late that a toddler nostril is the perfect opening for tic tacs.
+- You realize too late that a toddler nostril is the perfect opening for a tic tac.

 - Your children only wear underwear in the house most days.
 And when they do wear clothes, they often forget their underwear.